 The Court of Appeal has said that cases raising difficult and complex issues, where money is no object to the parties, should be heard by the High Court.

 The procedure in the Patents Court and the IPEC is detailed in an Annex.

-An award of costs will normally be made to the successful party.
-Such awards are almost always for less than the amount actually spent.
-The usual proportion of expenses recoverable from the losing party by the winning party is around two-thirds of the actual costs.
-If the cost budgeting rules are applied to the case then then the winner might expect to recover almost all of its budgeted costs.
+It must not be overlooked that an award of costs will normally be made to the successful party.
+Such awards are always for less than the amount actually spent.
+The usual proportion of expenses recoverable from the losing party by the winning party is between half to two-thirds of the actual costs.
 In addition, a successful Patentee will usually be able to recover damages, or be entitled to an account of profits.

-An important difference between the High Court and the IPEC is that at the IPEC the recoverable costs from the losing party are limited to a maximum of £50,000 making this venue more attractive for an SME to bring proceedings against a larger defendant who might be able to spend freely on its defence.
+An important difference between the High Court and the IPEC is that at the IPEC the recoverable costs from the losing party are limited to a maximum of £50,000, in almost all cases, often less.
+Therefore, the uncertainty of the amount of potential cost liability is reduced at the IPEC and this makes this venue more attractive for an SME to bring proceedings against a larger defendant who might be able to spend freely on his defence.

 In the UK, only a small proportion of infringement actions ever reach the stage of full Trial.
 The Defendant may seek, and the Claimant can offer, a settlement at any time before hearing.
 The most common occasions for settlement approaches are (i) at the stage of exchange of Statements of Case, before heavy legal and technical expenditure arises, and (ii) in the months prior to the hearing when, although a decreasing potential for saving is available, the consequences of winning or losing become more apparent, and the demands on the time and money of the parties are high.

 The Civil Procedure Rules set out a formal procedure whereby offers of settlement can be made in accordance with specified timetables and with specified costs consequences for failure to accept an appropriate offer.
 Such offers are known as "Part 36 Offers" and can be an invaluable strategic tool in the run up to trial.